PlayFab/gsdk/UnrealPlugin/ThirdPersonMPGSDKSetup.md

 ![image depicting a window that says "Select Unreal Engine Version"](Documentation/SelectUnrealEngineVersion.png)

-Right click on the .uproject file again and select “Generate Visual Studio Project Files".
+Right click on the .uproject file again and select "Generate Visual Studio Project Files".

 Then, build the project in Visual Studio and start the Editor by selecting the Development Editor configuration.